visual-space/visual-editor/lib/markers/markers.md

 ## Storing Custom Data In Markers (WIP)
 Advanced use cases might require that markers store custom data such as UUIDs or whatever else the client app developers require.
 A callback method can be used to generate the custom data when a new marker is added from the dropdown.
 Beware that these IDs could be generated and then discarded if the author decided to cancel the edit.
 Therefore make sure you don't populate your DB eagerly unless the document was saved.

 A marker defines it's type (class) and additional data.
 The "data" attribute stores custom params as desired by the client app (uuid or serialised json data).
 It's up to the client app to decide how to use the data attribute.
-One idea is to use UUIDS that point to a separate list of entries which describe the various attributes of a marker.
+One idea is to use UUIDS that point to separate objects which provide additional info for a marker.
 For example a developer might want to render a bunch of stats that are repeating on a large set of the markers of the app.
 Therefore instead of repeating the same data inline in the entire doc it's better to reference these values from a separate list.
-In this case using the data to store an UUID will be good enough.
+In this case using the data to store an UUID for the descriptor object will be enough.

 On the other hand, if the dev knows that most of the markers will have few and unique attributes than he can store the attributes in the "data" attribute itself.
 The "data" attribute will be returned by the callbacks methods invoked on hover and tap.
 Multiple markers can use the same "data" values to trigger the same common behaviours.
 In essence there are many ways this attribute can be put to good use.
 It's also possible not to use it at all and just render highlights that don't have any unique data assigned.